 The operator shall have special plans for substitution of chemicals in the red and black categories.
 The plans shall provide an overview of which chemicals are prioritised for replacement and when this can take place.
-The plans shall be reported annually to the Climate and Pollution Agency in accordance with applicable reporting requirements.
-The requirement also applies for chemicals in the yellow category with decomposition products that are considered to be environmentally harmful.
+The plans shall be reported annually to the Norwegian Environment Agency in accordance with

-Choice of chemicals
+Section 65 Choice of chemicals